DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ### Main window integration

-NUMA Topology Views are at first glance not present in the program.
+Topology Views are at first glance not present in the program.
 This is by design, as the modification is supposed to be hidden until needed.
 To see the modification in action, first open a stream.
 Then, open and use the configuration dialog as outlined above.